 Departmental Honors Program in Chemistry & Biochemistry

-Gaining honors in the department of Chemistry and Biochemistry shall consist of satisfying all of the criteria, as determined by the department faculty, in the three areas below.
+Gaining honors in the department of Chemistry and Biochemistry shall consist of satisfying all of the criteria, as determined by the department faculty, in the following areas:

 - Grade-point Average

 - Research Project

 The awarding of departmental honors requires a sustained effort in research.
 Students may pursue this with a combination of junior research (CHEM322), summer research, and major honors research (CHEM497/CHEM498) for a total of 4-6 credits.
 According to college policy, at a minimum, four credits should be in CHEM497 and CHEM498.
 Likewise, according to college policy, a grade of an A is required in these courses for departmental honors.